daniellockyer/sshh/README.md

 Given an ambiguous host name, `sshh` will connect to the last one defined in the config file.

 `sshh` ends up calling `ssh` with the suitable arguments, so make sure it is installed.

+## Installation

+For now:

+(You will need the Rust compiler installed)

+1. Clone the repository and build using `cargo build --release`
+1. Install using `cargo install --path .`

+I am working on releasing binaries/packages.

 ## Hosts config